jc402615/SSBU-Season-Generator/README.txt

          challengers in every single match.

-         A single season should generate the 19 other teams (there is nothing special about this number I just feel that it should give a good impression for initial use), set up the 190 matches, tell the user who their opponent is, allow data entry for the match, simulate computer battles for the week(1 match a week), and keep track of
+         A single season should generate the 19 other teams (there is nothing special about this number I just feel that 20 teams should give a good impression for initial use), set up the 190 matches, tell the user who their opponent is, allow data entry for the match, simulate computer battles for the week(1 match a week), and keep track of